Drug Trafficking in Florida

 Substantial Assistance

-This remedy is routinely offered pursuant to a "Substantial Assistance Contract" that requires you to "assist" law enforcement in arresting a specific amount of individuals involved in trafficking drugs within a limited period of time.
-If you are unable to deliver the specified amount of people, you will be required to serve the applicable minimum-mandatory prison sentence; regardless of how hard you tried to "assist" law enforcement.
+This remedy is routinely offered pursuant to a “Substantial Assistance Contract” that requires you to “assist” law enforcement in arresting a specific amount of individuals involved in trafficking drugs within a limited period of time.

 Contact Criminal Defense Attorney Richard Hornsby

-The initial consultation is free and I am always available to advise you on the proper course of action to take.
+The initial consultation is free and I am always available to advise you on the proper course of action that can be taken.